palantus/d365-bp-manager/README.md

 * Write justification
 * Generate new suppression xml file with your new justifications

+## Installation

+Download from Releases and extract zip file.

 ## Setup

 Create a `config.toml` file with something like: